 We are both psychologists with a passion in linking our psychosocial perspective with ecological sensitivity.
 We met each other through our common deep-ecology experiences.
 Our connection with nature helps us to cope with our shared suffering from blind consumerism and the ruthless exploitation of nature.
 We also protest against the fact that we as professionals are supposed to be efficient, objective, and specialised instead of being creative, authentic, and fully human beings to our clients.

-We see ourselves as creative developers, helping professionals to apply ecological principles to their life and work.
+We see ourselves as creative developers, helping people to apply ecological principles to their life and work.
 To start with, our five rules of thumbs are our own guidelines.
-They can help us all to build healthy sustainable communities.
-We are curious if you recognize them as valuable for yourself and your clients.
+Our book 'About God and other animals' describes our own adventures on the path of integrating the untamed wild in our daily lives.

 This story is a real-life account of two urban-based psychologists who innocently set off for a hike in the wilds of Canada.